Melatonin for Dogs

 Overall melatonin is extremely well-tolerated.10 As with any oral supplement, your dog may experience digestive upset that could lead to vomiting or diarrhea.
 Allergic reactions may also occur and can vary in severity.18 You will likely observe sleepiness soon after administration.18

-It’s always best to observe your dog the first few times you give melatonin.
-Be sure to call your veterinarian or visit your nearest emergency vet right away if significant adverse reactions of any kind occur.18
+It is always best to observe your dog closely the first few times you give melatonin.
+Be sure to call your veterinarian or visit your nearest emergency vet immediately if significant adverse reactions occur.18

 Melatonin was found safe to use with chemotherapy in studies involving humans and is a promising adjuvant therapy.
-5, 12, 15 There is evidence supported by data that melatonin in combination with chemotherapy has synergistic properties that resolve drug resistance and fight tumor progression.21 One of the predominant reasons that drug resistance develops in cancer cells is because of genetic mutations that allow cells to better resist instability caused by chemotherapeutic drugs.
-Interestingly, melatonin has been found to correct for these alterations, ultimately improving the efficacy of such treatments.
+5, 12, 15 There is evidence that melatonin, combined with chemotherapy, has synergistic properties that resolve drug resistance and fight tumor progression.21

-Some precautions will need to be taken with some chemotherapy agents, and it’s likely that cancer-specific therapies will be necessary for maximum efficacy.21
+Some precautions will need to be taken with some chemotherapy agents, and cancer-type-specific therapies will likely be necessary for maximum efficacy.21

-While melatonin is largely safe for use, there are a few cases in which you should exercise caution:
+While melatonin is largely safe, there are a few cases in which you should exercise caution:

 • If your dog is taking immunosuppressive drugs, including steroids2